sasa1977/con_cache/README.md

 end)
 ```

 Keep in mind that these calls are isolated, but not transactional (atomic).
-Once something is modified, it is stored in ets regardless of whether the remaining calls succeed or fail.
+Once something is modified, it is stored in ETS regardless of whether the remaining calls succeed or fail.
 The isolation operations can be arbitrarily nested, although I wouldn't recommend this approach.

 ### TTL